jakesiney/jakesiney/README.md

 <p align="left">My name is Jake, I am cloud engineer from London with a  background in advertising production.
 I am  passionate about tech, cloud computing and coding!</p>

-Currently working with Terrarform anddDocker.
+👨‍💻 Currently working with Terrarform and Docker.

-Deploying to AWS.
+🎯 Deploying to AWS.